 - A description of the alarm system to be used to notify all people (including disabled employees) to evacuate and/or take other actions.
 The alarms used for different actions should be distinctive – horn blasts, sirens, or even public address systems.

 - An evacuation policy, procedures and escape route assignments so employees understand who is authorized to order an evacuation, under what conditions an evacuation would be necessary, how to evacuate, and what routes to take.
 Evacuation procedures often describe actions employees should take before and while evacuating such as shutting windows, turning off equipment, and closing doors behind them.
-Exit diagrams are typically used to identify the escape routes to be followed by employees from each specific facility location.
+Exit diagrams are typically used to identify the escape routes (marked by exit signs) to be followed by employees from each specific facility location.

 - Procedures for employees who remain on site after the evacuation alarm sounds, if required, before evacuating.
 Someone may be required to operate fire extinguishers or shut down gas and /or electrical systems and other special equipment that could be damaged if left operating or create additional hazards to emergency responders (such as releasing hazardous materials).